The Complexity of Thermalization in Finite Quantum Systems: Hardness of and FSTherm(MC) and FSTherm(Gibbs)

-We will show evidence that $\FSHalt$ reduces to $\FSThermG$ using similar techniques to \cref{sec:mc_qpoly_reduction}.
-We present the outline of a classical polynomial time reduction, and state a conjecture which, if true, would imply that $\FSThermG$ is $\PSPACE$-hard.
+Using similar techniques to \cref{sec:mc_qpoly_reduction}, we will prove a \emph{classical} polynomial time reduction from $\FSHalt$ reduces to $\FSThermG$.
 The only notable difference from \cref{sec:changingquantum} is that we must compute appropriate $\beta$ such that $\tr{H\rhog} = E \coloneqq \bra{\psi_0} H \ket{\psi_0}$ efficiently classically, and then compute $\tr{\ketbra{a_2}{a_2} \rhog}$ efficiently classically in order to correctly tune the value of $p$ (using \cref{lem:gibbs_expectation}).
 We can compute both of these using the result \cite{Alhambra_Cirac_2021} that there is a classical polynomial time algorithm to estimate local observables of Gibbs states with finite $\beta$ in 1D.
 However, in order to do this, we must know in advance limits on the value of $|\beta|$.
-In order to make use of these algorithms we require that $\beta$ is constant, which we conjecture below.
+In order to make use of these algorithms we require that $\beta$ is constant, which we ensure in \cref{sec:gibbs_modification}.

 In order to estimate $\beta$, we can make use of the fact that $E(\beta) = \tr{H\rhog}$ is monotonic in $\beta$.
 If $\beta$ is guaranteed to be $\bigO{1}$, we can use the algorithm from \cite{Alhambra_Cirac_2021} to estimate $\tr{H\rhog}$ and iteratively improve our estimate of $\beta$ to error $\epsilon$ in $\log{1/\epsilon}$ steps classically using a binary search algorithm.